Adrianites/UnrealAssetBot/README.md

 # Unreal Assets Bot

+# THIS DISCORD BOT HAS BEEN ARCHIVED AND NOT WORKING EVER SINCE EPIC GAMES CHANGED THEIR STORE TO FAB

+---

  This is a discord bot that was created to track the "Free for the Month" assets on the Epic Marketplace.

 For this bot you will need a chromedriver for it to access the website.